 Laura still remembers the feeling of having the shark curiously looking at her, trying to figure out what this strange-looking fish was as they circled one another underwater for more than an hour.
 Laura said she didn’t once feel threatened in the presence of the enormous shark.

-If you’re already a diver who actively seeks out shark encounters, then you’ll understand the humbling effect that being surrounded by these sleek and powerful predators has.
-If you’re not, I can assure you as soon as you’ve boarded your first liveaboard trip dedicated to shark diving you will be singing a totally different tune.
+If you’re already a diver who actively seeks out shark encounters, you’ll understand the humbling effect of being surrounded by these sleek and powerful predators.
+If you’re not, I can assure you as soon as you’ve boarded your first liveaboard trip dedicated to shark diving, you will be singing a different tune.

-Laura is a big fan of diving in the Bahamas, as it is home to such a wide variety of marine life, fantastic year-round visibility, deliciously warm water and, of course, no shortage of shark encounters.
+Laura is a big fan of diving in the Bahamas, as it is home to a wide variety of marine life, fantastic year-round visibility, deliciously warm water, and, of course, no shortage of shark encounters.

 Capture their beauty.

-Never underestimate the power of an image, even if your career isn’t listed as ‘Professional Shark photographer’ on LinkedIn.
-Laura is passionate about protecting the animal kingdom and uses photography to show people how beautiful sharks can be in the hopes of changing their perception.
-Laura describes it as a form of ‘passive activism’.
+Never underestimate the power of an image, even if your career isn’t listed as ‘Professional Shark Photographer’ on LinkedIn.
+Laura is passionate about protecting the animal kingdom and uses photography to show people how beautiful sharks can be in the hopes of changing their perceptions.
+Laura describes it as a form of ‘passive activism.’

 We’ve all got that one colleague or relative who pulls a face of disgust when you regale them with tales of your liveaboard trip where you dived with a school of 200 hammerheads.
-It’s such a satisfying feeling when you can show them images of your experiences, and see their horror transform to amazement.
+It’s satisfying to show them images of your experiences and see their horror transform into amazement.

 We asked Laura for her best tips for budding underwater photographers.
-Laura stresses that making sure your buoyancy is perfect is important not only so you can get that amazing shot, but so you don’t injure yourself and surrounding marine life.
+Laura stresses that ensuring your buoyancy is perfect is important not only so you can get that amazing shot but also so you don’t injure yourself and surrounding marine life.
 Diver safety and preserving coral reefs should always come before photography.

 “Be respectful of the reef and NEVER move or break anything to get a better shot.
 As ambassadors of the sea we should always leave it the same or better as when we found it (by removing trash).”

-Thanks to the Internet, you can pretty much learn all the basics online.
+Thanks to the Internet, you can learn all the basics online.
 Watch some tutorials and practice on land.
-Finally, always shoot in RAW so you can manipulate and improve less than perfect images at the end of a dive.
+Finally, always shoot in RAW to manipulate and improve less-than-perfect images at the end of a dive.

 Use social media for good and spread the word about sharks.

 One of Laura’s many Instagram followers commented on one of her stunning images with the word ‘monster’ and then continued to leave a whirlwind of comments about how terrifying they are.
-Rather than retaliating to these ignorant words, Laura engaged with the user and had a conversation about sharks.
+Rather than retaliating to these ignorant words, Laura talked about sharks with the user.

-A few days later Laura posted another image of a shark, and she was surprised to read the word ‘beautiful’ in the comments from the same user.
-A few weeks down the track they commented again, this time saying that she had changed their mind about sharks and that they now loved them.
+A few days later, Laura posted another image of a shark, and she was surprised to read the word ‘beautiful’ in the comments from the same user.
+A few weeks later, they commented again, saying that she had changed their mind about sharks and that they now loved them.

 While we may not all be professional photographers, we all, as scuba divers, have the power to be ‘passive activists’ like Laura King.
-When your passion revolves around the underwater world and being in it as much as possible, use your camera and your voice to spread the love for sharks.
-Our oceans will give you the best thank you possible; a place where sharks can be respected and appreciated.
+When your passion revolves around the underwater world and being in it as much as possible, use your camera and voice to spread your love for sharks.
+Our oceans will give you the best thank you possible, a place where sharks can be respected and appreciated.

-Laura is looking forward to heading on a liveaboard dive trip in the Philippines next year to photograph the completely harmless yet enormous whale shark.
-You can check out more of her stunning photography by searching for H.&.L Photography on Instagram and Facebook.
+Laura looks forward to heading on a liveaboard dive trip in the Philippines next year to photograph the completely harmless yet enormous whale shark.
+You can check out more of her stunning photography by searching for H.&L. Photography on Instagram and Facebook.